therealsphinx/support.balsamiq.com/content/tutorials/symbol.md

 * * *

 ## 1\.
-Add the UI Controls you want to use as a Symbol
+Add the UI Controls You Want to Use as a Symbol

 [![Add the UI Controls you want to use as a Symbol](https://media.balsamiq.com/img/support/guides/How_to_Create_a_Symbol/media_1379616291851.png)](https://media.balsamiq.com/img/support/guides/How_to_Create_a_Symbol/media_1379616291851_lg.png "1\.
 Add the UI Controls you want to use as a Symbol")